Changissnz/selfinterest/README.md

 "against my views because I'm Nestorian Christian" (psss...
 I'm not).
 And then when I attended higher education, I was introduced to the Mauryan Subculture of Higher Existence, which I think was splendid because it demonstrates the kind of initiatives that the Thracian haven offered me.
+I still remember that one Chinese woman at my alma mater.
+Oh how wonderful she was in sight and how my feelings reciprocated through my heart but because of my views, according to her, I was unfit.
+I accepted her rejection with dignity, and dedicated my years since then learning the most powerful form of Mandarin Chinese: the 32nd version of the Northern Supernova Dragon's Tiger Fist.